 Western history today is defined by both classical and Christian ideas.
-When a person studies Classics at CBU, she or he does so within an explicit Christian context that provides a more complete understanding of Western identity.
+When a person studies classics at CBU, she or he does so within an explicit Christian context that provides a more complete understanding of Western identity.

 Lower Division Requirements

 An introduction to Koiné Greek emphasizing basic grammar and vocabulary preparatory for translation of the Greek New Testament.
-(3 units; Multicultural; Fall)
+(3 units; Fall)

 Wilson, Danny K.

 Continuation of GRK 213 with beginning translation from the First Epistle of John.
 Prerequisite: GRK 213.
-(3 units; Multicultural; Spring)
+(3 units; Spring)

 This course is the first half of an introduction to Latin based upon ancient authors.
 In this course the student is introduced to basic forms, structures, vocabulary, and etymologies of Latin and its relationship to English and other modern languages.
 (3 units; Fall)